Ponnambalam Ramanathan: Career

 Returning to Ceylon, with the help of his maternal uncle Muthu Coomaraswamy Ramanathan became a law apprentice under Richard Morgan, Queen's Advocate of Ceylon.
 Ramanathan became an advocate of the Colombo bar in 1874.
 He was responsible for editing law reports for the previous 36 years and later served as editor of the official law reports (the Supreme Court Circular and the New Law Reports) for ten years.
-Ramanathan stopped practising law in 1886 to concentrate on politics and his interest religious studies and philosophy.
+Ramanathan stopped practising law in 1886 to concentrate on politics.
+In 1888, he became acquainted with a jnani from Thanjavur, Sri Arulparananda Swamigal (born Ramaswamy Pillai), who had previously served as an advisor and diplomatic envoy to the last Raja of Tanjore, Shivaji (r.
+1832–1855), and who thereafter became his spiritual teacher.
+Although Ramanathan never explicitly mentioned his master in his writings, the profound influence of Arulparananda is evident in the fact that he published his most important spiritual works under the name Sri Paránanda, an abbreviated form of his guru's name.

 Ramanathan was appointed to the Legislative Council of Ceylon in 1879 as the unofficial member representing Tamils, replacing his maternal uncle Muthu Coomaraswamy.
-In 1880 he founded the Ceylon National Association, of which he was president, to campaign for constitutional reform Whilst on a tour of Europe Ramanathan, his wife and daughter were presented to Queen Victoria and was called to the bar at the Inner Temple in 1886.
+In 1880 he founded the Ceylon National Association, of which he was president, to campaign for constitutional reform.
+Whilst on a tour of Europe Ramanathan, his wife, and his daughter were presented to Queen Victoria, and he was called to the bar at the Inner Temple in 1886.
 Allan Bennett served as a tutor to the younger sons of the yogi and Ramanathan went on to be Bennett's teacher in yogic practices.
 Ramanathan wrote a book during this period, published under his Shaivite holy name of Sri Parananda and titled An Eastern Exposition of the Gospel of Jesus according to St. John (1902), in which he argued that the teachings of Christ could be understood as instructions in yoga.
 He was appointed Solicitor-General of Ceylon in 1892.
 In 1903 he became one of the first Ceylonese to be appointed King's Counsel.
 In 1905, prior to his retirement in 1906, he went on a tour of the US, where he gave lectures on Hinduism and Hindu philosophy.